Kamal03102006/Group3_S126_HIT237-_Building-Interactive-Software/GROUP-CONTRACT-GROUP-3.md

 - Tanu Salaria

 SECTION 1: Terms and Conditions of group work:
-1) Group Allocation - All team members are expected to contribute equally to the project in order to get equal marks.
-The contributions will be in terms of coding, documentation, testing, discussions, and so on.
-This will be monitored through GitHub commits.
-In case a member contributes less to the project, the group will respectfully discuss the issue during the meeting, but if the situation turns worse, the group has the right to inform the lecturer in order for them to be marked fairly.
+1) Group Allocation - All team members are expected to contribute actively to the project; however, **marks will be allocated based on individual contribution rather than equally distributed**.
+Contributions will be evaluated through:

+- GitHub commit history
+- Quality and complexity of work
+- Participation in discussions and meetings
+- Contribution to documentation and ADRs
+- Problem-solving and collaboration

+If a member contributes less, the group will first discuss the issue internally.
+If unresolved, the lecturer may be informed to ensure fair individual marking.

 2) Communication - Microsoft Teams will be used for online meetings and discussions, but there will be some offline meetings as well in the university library (most probably on Tuesday, as everyone comes to the university to attend the HIT237 class on Tuesday).
 There will be weekly meetings to discuss the progress and plan the upcoming tasks.
 Everyone is expected to join meetings on time or inform in advance if they can't attend the meeting for some reason.
 Everyone should respond to messages within 12 hours during weekdays and 24 hours during weekends.

 3) Task Ownership - The tasks will be allocated to different members according to their skills and interests.
 The member who is allocated a task will be expected to complete the task by the given deadline.
 If a member is unable to do the task for any reason, he/she should let the group know as soon as possible so that we can assign that particular task to some other team member.

 4) Diverse working styles and Technical Issues- Team members agree to maintain flexible meeting times when possible and distribute tasks according to skills and availability.
 The group also agrees to support each other when challenges (technical) arise.
 This encourages fairness while respecting individual circumstances.
 The group commits to supporting each other during technical challenges through:

 - Peer assistance and collaborative problem-solving